Victoria Alexander

-Victoria Alexander (born 1950) is an American author of historical romance novels.
+Victoria Alexander (born 1953) is an American author of historical romance novels.
 She has been nominated for the Romantic Times Reviewers' Choice Award four times, winning once, for A Visit From Sir Nicholas, which Romantic Times described as "overflowing with heart-tugging scenes, simmering sexual tension, marvelous characters and meaningful lessons about life and love. " Alexander has also won a Romantic Times Career Achievement Award.

 On September 4, 2007, Avon Books released Alexander's newest novel, Lady Amelia's Secret Lover, as an e-book original, including an embedded video with Alexander's comments about the plot and characters.

 Life

 Alexander was born in Washington D.C., grew up as an "Air Force brat", and travelled the world at a young age.
-She now lives in Omaha, Nebraska with her husband and two dogs, Louie and Reggie.
+She now lives in Omaha, Nebraska with her husband and two dogs.
 She has a two grown children.